-Setting a public hearing for September 6, 2016, for the construction of the Forum Boulevard and Green Meadows Road intersection improvement project.
-This project was identified in the 10-year plan for the 0.25 percent Capital Improvement Sales Tax ballot initiative passed in August of 2015.
+The Forum Boulevard and Green Meadows Road intersection improvement project was identified in the 10-year plan for the 0.25 percent Capital Improvement Sales Tax ballot initiative passed in August of 2015.
 Staff is recommending construction of a partial double-lane roundabout; however, a traffic signal would also be an option for the intersection improvement.
 An Interested Parties (IP) meeting for the project was held April 28, 2016.
+Adjacent property owners have been contacted by engineering staff concerning this public hearing.